onflow/fcl-js/packages/config/src/README.md

 ## Access Node

+- `accessNode.httpApi` -- Where FCL will used to communicate with the Flow blockchain if using HTTP API.
-- `accessNode.api` _(default: emulator url)_ -- Where FCL will used to communicate with the Flow blockchain.
+- - `accessNode.grpcApi` -- Where FCL will used to communicate with the Flow blockchain if using GRPC API.
 - `accessNode.key` _(default: null)_ -- Some Access Nodes require an api key.

 ```javascript